Sunday, February 2, 2025

 A Grouse About Turkey

 What can you say when you ask “Is there anything we can do for you?” and the response is “Please cook my turkey.”
 So I’m cooking a turkey, but I’m not happy about it.
 Maybe I’m not happy because Connie only wants “some of the meat” back, which means I’m going to have to carve and debone this turkey.
 Maybe I’m not happy because Connie has two grown sons who live in town who almost certainly have ovens.
-Maybe I’m not happy because the turkey neck had been shoved so far up into the abdominal cavity that I literally had to get out pliers and stabilize the turkey by clutching it to my chest to get enough purchase to pull that thing out of there, and then I was covered in turkey slime and had to go change my clothes and wipe up the floor.
+Maybe I’m not happy because the turkey neck had been shoved so far up into the abdominal cavity that I literally had to get out pliers and stabilize the turkey by clutching it to my chest to get enough purchase to pull that thing out of there, and when I did the turkey slipped out of my arms and skidded across the kitchen floor leaving a contrail of bloody turkey juice as it went.
+And then I had to go change my clothes, mop the floor, and clean the pliers.
 Maybe I’m not happy because I’m kind of a selfish jerk who should just get over it and stop complaining about the minor inconvenience of cooking someone else’s turkey.

 On my better days, this kind of thing is exactly why I go to church.
 If left to my own devices I would probably find some way to serve...occasionally.
 I would volunteer at the food bank, or maybe go back to volunteering at the library, where I didn’t have to talk to anyone and where I never ended the day with my cats sniffing at the stains on my forearm.
 I would help out, for sure.
 But I suspect there would often be other things to do on any given day.
 I suspect that my volunteerism would rarely be uncomfortable for me, or involve any actual sacrifice.
 I’d hang out almost entirely with people who have my sense of humor and whose voting record rather conveniently matches mine exactly.
 Church throws me into a mix.
 It makes me do nice things for OTHER people, possibly people I don’t even like very much.
 And, It makes me cook turkeys, which I definitely don’t like very much.
 On my better days, church makes me a better person.